tqq199548/Team-2-Cohort-5/README.md

 **🔎 Key Business Questions:**

 ✔Investigate the relationship between pharmaceutical spending and GDP in years.

-How does GDP impact pharmaceutical spending across countries?
+✔How does GDP impact pharmaceutical spending across countries?

 **💡 Potential Impact:**